NinjaMarshmallow/ggformulaExtra/README.md

 Example
 -------

-This is a basic example which shows you how to solve a common problem:
+This is a basic example that uses `ggrepel` to solve a common problem -- text labels that overlap.

 ``` r
 library(ggformulaExtra)